The Atrían Empire

 Politics

-The Ignolbí controls a council of advisors known as the Rada-íŋol (rah-dah-EEN-yol), "Words from the King".
+Directly under the Ignolbi is a council of advisors called the Rada-íŋol (rah-dah-EEN-yol), "Words from the King".
 There are rumors among commonfolk that they share a direct telepathic link with the Ignolbi.
-They control different departments of government:
+They are all from noble houses, the elite of their clans.
+They controlled different departments of government:

 • Tax Collection